 At parallel resonance line current Ir = IL cosϕ or

-The following conclusions are made from the above overall discussion about the Parallel Resonance.
+The following conclusions are made from the above discussion about the Parallel Resonance.

 - The circuit impedance is purely resistive because there is no frequency term present in it.
-If the value of Inductance, Capacitance and Resistance is in Henry, Farads and Ohm than the value of circuit impedance Zr will be in Ohms.
+If the value of inductance, capacitance and resistance is in Henry, Farads and Ohm then the value of circuit impedance Zr will be in Ohms.

 - The value of Zr will be very high because the ratio L/C is very large at parallel resonance.